Global Sensitivity and Domain-Selective Testing for Functional-Valued Responses: An Application to Climate Economy Models: Significance Testing for Sensitivity Indices

-We are interested in performing tests on the (functional) coefficients of the regression model in Equation \ref{eq_FANOVA}, and/or linear combinations of the functional coefficients.
-Moreover, we want to identify what are the intervals in the domain in which we can reject the null hypothesis.
-We then want to perform hypothesis tests on linear combinations of functional coefficients of the following form
+We are interested in performing tests on the (functional) coefficients of the regression model in Eq. \ref{eq_FANOVA}, and/or linear combinations of the functional coefficients.
+Moreover, we want to define what are the intervals in the domain in which we can reject the null hypothesis.
+We then want to perform hypothesis tests on linear combinations of functional coefficients of the form